bpmn-io/dmn-js-examples/bundling/README.md

 # dmn-js bundling example

-This example showcases how add [dmn-js](https://github.com/bpmn-io/dmn-js) into a node-style application and bundle it for the browser using [Webpack](https://webpack.js.org).
+This example showcases how to add [dmn-js](https://github.com/bpmn-io/dmn-js) into a node-style application and bundle it for the browser using [Webpack](https://webpack.js.org).